acun1994/30days-unity2d/docs/index.md

+---
+title: A Noob's Journey into Gamedev
+description: A chronological record of one person's attempts to learn Unity
+---

 # Welcome

 Welcome to a beginner's attempt to learn Unity within 30 days, and hopefully have a completed demo game.
 The final aim is to produce a 2D Tower Defence game for Windows.